 The trend in deliberately started secondary fires has been fairly stable over the past few years (see graph below).
-In 2016/17, the deliberate secondary fire rate in Wakefield district was slightly lower than the West Yorkshire average, but was still significantly higher than the rate seen across England as a whole These secondary fires are typically of wheelie bins, rubbish, grassland, derelict property, etc. Rates tend to be higher in years with drier summers, and have been substantially higher than the England average for a long time.
+In 2017/18, the deliberate secondary fire rate in Wakefield district was close to the West Yorkshire average, but was significantly higher than the rate seen across England as a whole These secondary fires are typically of wheelie bins, rubbish, grassland, derelict property, etc. Rates tend to be higher in years with drier summers, and have been substantially higher than the England average for a long time.
 Deliberate primary fires are generally more serious fires that harm people or cause damage to property.
 Primary fires are defined as fires that cause damage and meet at least one of the following conditions:

 - any fire that occurred in a (non-derelict) building, vehicle or (some) outdoor structures